Three Examples of How Companies Make Data-Driven Decisions

-More companies are relying on data to help them identify challenges, capitalize on opportunities and make timely decisions that could affect their bottom line.
+More companies are relying on data-driven decision making to help them identify challenges, capitalize on opportunities and make timely decisions that could affect their bottom line.

 A recent Harvard Business Review study, “The Evolution of Decision Making: How Leading Organizations Are Adopting a Data-Driven Culture,” found companies that rely on data expect a better financial performance.
 The study, which surveyed 646 executives, managers and professionals from all industries around the global, found many corporations are integrating data capture and analysis into their decision-making processes.
 In fact, many business executives are enhancing their skills to allow them to integrate analytical tools into their business decision-making practices.

-As more companies rely on data to make their most important decisions, earning a Master of Business Administration degree can be a game changer for your career.
-Utica College offers an online MBA program that features core courses such as data-driven decision making.
-Designed to be integrated and applied, these courses establish critical thinking and problem analysis for executive decision-making and data-context relevance.
-The program can be completed in two years of part-time study and many requirements can be completed online, and/or on campus, due to its blended learning format.
+As more companies rely on data to make their most important decisions, earning a business degree can be a game changer for your career.
+Utica University offers a B.B.A. in Cybersecurity Operations Management that features core courses such as data application for business.
+Designed to be integrated and applied, this course establishes critical thinking and problem analysis for executive decision-making and data-context relevance.
+The program can be completed in four years of part-time study and all requirements can be completed online.

 Here are examples of how three companies – Google, Amazon and Southwest Airlines – are using data to make decisions that increase their success and profitability.